RobotLocomotion/drake-iiwa-driver/README.md

 connected to the X66 port.

 ### Installing Sunrise Connectivity Software

+**Note**: This step may no longer be necessary with newer version of Sunrise which install options such as FRI during the main installation process.
+For older versions, see below.

 In order to use FRI to drive the arms additional software must be installed.
 In the DVD's that were shipped to you their should be one called "Media".
-It should contain files with names like 0000288631_00_KUKA Sunrise.FRI 1.13_1.13.0_B6_C358496.zip.
+It should contain files with names like `0000288631_00_KUKA Sunrise.FRI 1.13_1.13.0_B6_C358496.zip`.
 These are Java packages.
 In order to use them when developing the Sunrise Workbench Application they must be installed.
 In kuka speak these are called "software options".
 In the SunriseWorkbench documentation (1.11) Section 10.5.1 details how to install software options.
 The basic steps are

   * In dropdown menu **Help->Install new software**
   * In the rop right of the **Work with** box click **Add**